choria-legacy/marionette-collective/website/deploy/middleware/activemq.md

 * `COLLECTIVE-admins` can only command servers on their specific collective.
 (Since all servers are probably members of the default `mcollective` collective, the `mcollective-admins` group are sort of the "almost-super-admins.")
 * `COLLECTIVE-servers` can only receive and respond to commands on their specific collective.

-Thus, when you define your users in the [authentication setup](#authentication-users-and-groups), you could allow a certain user to command both the EU and UK collectives (but not the US collective) with `groups="eu-collective-admins,uk-collective-admins"`.
+Thus, when you define your users in the [authentication setup](#authentication-users-and-groups), you could allow a certain user to command both the EU and UK collectives (but not the US collective) with `groups="eu_collective-admins,uk_collective-admins"`.
 You would probably want most servers to be "super-servers," since each server already gets to choose which collectives to ignore.

 #### MCollective's Exact Authorization Requirements